-Isabel offers more than fifteen years of experience in urban economics, with broad expertise in technical analysis, project management, and business development.
+Isabel offers nearly twenty years of experience in urban economics, with broad expertise in technical analysis, project management, and business development.
 She has managed a wide spectrum of complex consulting assignments in the fields of public finance and real estate economics throughout Northern California, working on large-scale master plan communities, retail sites, business parks, and other projects.

 Isabel’s comprehensive understanding of land-use economics also allows her to provide support on any number of other special assignments.
 Since launching New Economics, Isabel has been retained to assist with highly specialized property tax disputes, conduct fiscal studies of proposed new development, prioritize municipal infrastructure investments based on economic development objectives, analyze industrial market absorption, and undertake other specialized assignments.
 Isabel has also been retained to conduct due diligence for a bank considering a large master plan foreclosure, analyze the economics of downtown parkland requirements, assess the fiscal impacts of a planned voter initiative, and assist with a property tax dispute for highly specialized land uses.